DavianYang/awesome-iyashikei-sources/README.md

 ### Motivation

-* Since there are many otaku developer who exhausted from coding works and other workloads, iyashikei is basically mental therapy for them.
+* Since there are many otaku developers who exhausted from coding works and other workloads, iyashikei is basically mental therapy for them.
 * This repo is a collections of iyashikei anime, manga and other resources for those who are busy to find them.